 - A critical examination of the role of GIS in participatory environmental planning, drawing on current interdisciplinary thinking in human geography to contribute to debates around GIS and power, ethics, and knowledge production.

 Caitlin has an interest in interdisciplinary and collaborative research with clear links to policy and practice.
 She recently completed a government internship in knowledge and statistical analytics for policy research and impact, and has orally presented her research at a range of UK and international conferences.
-Caitlin is also a member of the Council (Board of Trustees) of the Royal Geographical Society (with IBG) as the elected Chair of the RGS-IBG Postgraduate Forum for the period 2019-2020.
+Caitlin has also served on the Council (Board of Trustees) of the Royal Geographical Society (with IBG) as the elected Chair of the RGS-IBG Postgraduate Forum for the period 2019-2020.